bluefedora/RepData_PeerAssessment2/NOAAExploration.md

 Characters such as the sequence 0 through 8, "H", "+", "-", "?" and lower case m, k, h are not mentioned in the documentation.
 This analysis in general takes a conservative approach toward the data, does NOT make assumptions and will ignore the observations for all of these undocumented exponent characters.

 New fields for the crop and property damage exponents, CEXP and PEXP, will be set to the proper power of ten based on the valid exponent value.
-An invalid exponent value will result in a value of NA which utlimately results in that observation being excluded from the results.
+An invalid exponent value will result in a value of NA which ultimately results in that observation being excluded from the results.

 ```r